Ruikuan/MediaCloudClient/README.md

 I write it to run on my Skyworth E900 TV box.

 This project is just started.
+It's my first Andriod App, so the develop speed may be very slow.